Thessaloniki Airport: Terminals

 The airport's original terminal (T1) consists of three floors.
 The ground floor serves arrivals only and is divided into two sections: international/extra-Schengen arrivals and domestic/intra-Schengen arrivals.
 The second floor serves departures and also includes a shopping center.
 On this floor there are 16 check-in counters, waiting areas, bars, stores and various airlines' offices.
 The third floor houses two restaurants and several bars with views to the runways, as well as two passenger lounges.
 T1 houses twelve departure gates (numbered 13-24) : gates 13 and 14 are for domestic or intra-Schengen flights, gates 15-18 are used interchangeably for either domestic, intra-Schengen or extra-Schengen flights, and gates 19-24 are reserved exclusively for extra-Schengen international flights.

 An additional terminal (T2) was opened in the beginning of 2021.
 It includes an additional 28 check in counters (bringing the airport total to 44), and twelve departure gates (numbered 01-12) for international (intra-Schengen) and domestic flights.
 This terminal also includes several additional duty-free shops, traditional souvenir and jewelry shops, and auxiliary airline offices.

 In both terminals, passengers can use the "Fraport-free" free Wi-Fi and public mobile phone charging ports, as well as luggage carrying trolleys, and receive information from two National Tourism Organization offices.
-There are also ATM machines, postal service and car rental offices in the departure sections of both terminals.
+There are also ATMs, postal service and car rental offices in the departure sections of both terminals.